 One for the first things we came across was the amazingly skilful work of Jen Lindsey-Clark, a head chocolate artist who displayed her work as part of Chocolatician.
 In celebration of the queens 90th birthday the combination of 3kg of divine Belgian chocolate along with 360 hours of calculated and incredibly proficient work resulted in the outstanding mould of the Majesty the Queen.
 This is not to forget the chocolate corgis surrounding her which certainly looked far to adorable to eat!

-Wild Card also couldn’t resist joining Divine chocolatier Erik Houlihan-Jong in The Divine Chocolate Workshop.
+Wild can you order diflucan online Card also couldn’t resist joining Divine chocolatier Erik Houlihan-Jong in The Divine Chocolate Workshop.
 We were shown how to identify the aroma notes in different chocolate bars.
 Alongside being taught how to taste fine quality chocolate using all five senses.
 After enjoying many different flavours, we ventured to the chocolate theatre where were watched celebrity chefs showing off their skills.